TDean1963/tb-quiz-prj/README.md

 - A student begins to take the test
 - then they click a start button to begin the test
-- then a timer starts and they presented with a question
+- then a timer starts and they are presented with a question
 - when they answer a question
+- when the question is correct they are awarded points
 - then they are presented with another question
 - when they answer a question incorrectly
 - then they receive a time penalty which subtracts from their remaining time